SAP-samples/teched2022-XP261/README.md

-# XP261 - Session Title
+# XP261 - Operating Your SAP BTP Platform Environment with SAP Cloud ALM

 ## Description

-This repository contains the material for the SAP TechEd 2022 session called Session ID - Session Title.
+This repository contains the material for the SAP TechEd 2022 session called XP261 - Operating Your SAP BTP Platform Environment with SAP Cloud ALM.

+Reliability plays a central role, especially in hybrid landscapes that contain software-as-a-service (SaaS) cloud services, managed cloud components, and on-premise components.
+The different components involved must be monitored to maintain reliable operations at the application level.
+In case of an alert, a swift and ideally automatic reaction is required.
+SAP Cloud ALM provides monitoring applications for various components running in the cloud as well as on-premise.

 ## Overview

-This session introduces attendees to...
+In this session, you will get a detailed overview of the capabilities of Health Monitoring in SAP Cloud ALM.
+You will learn to connect a managed component to SAP Cloud ALM, how to navigate Health Monitoring and how to set up alerts and notifications.
+To react to alerts, you will learn how to register automations and trigger them from Health Monitoring.

 ## Requirements